Author: The Food Yogi

 The Living La Vida Vegan Summit is Live!

-Recently I was interviewed on the Living La Vida Vegan Summit and it was a great experience.
-I shared a lot of new information that I am sure you’ll love.
+Recently, I was interviewed on the Living La Vida Vegan Summit, and it was a great experience.

 My friend, Stephanie Hutchinson, is on a serious mission to help people who are unhappy in their bodies LOVE the way they look and feel when eating an abundance of different foods and flavors.